 Additional lighting that works in conjunction with ambient light to carry out specific tasks.
 A desk lamp is a portable and straightforward form of task lighting.
 Built-in task lights include wall-mounted spotlights, mirror lights to aid in grooming, and ceiling-mounted track lights mounted above kitchen worktops.

 Task lights make household chores such as cooking and cleaning more straightforward and pleasurable; no one enjoys working in inadequate lighting.

 Decorative light is used to create features, effects or highlight features of your home, such as feature walls, fireplaces, pictures, trophy cabinets etc. Decorative lighting can work exceptionally well with the colours of your home when installed correctly.
 Directional lights are usually used to create these decorative effects.

 The traditional light is wired into the ceiling.
 Ceiling lights are usually connected within the lighting circuit, which is connected to the consumer unit.

-A traditional Pendant light comprises a ceiling rose, cable and light fitting where the bulbs attached and shine downward.
+A traditional Pendant light comprises a ceiling rose, cable and light fitting where the bulbs are attached and shine downward.
 Pendants typically have a lampshade to soften the light.
-Lampshades are interchangeable or built-in depending on the light.
-There are many delightful Pendant lights on the UK market with hundreds of designs available.
+Lampshades are interchangeable or built-in, depending on the light.
+There are many delightful Pendant lights on the UK market, with hundreds of designs available.

 Chandeliers are large designer lights constructed from various metals and glass.
 They house multiple bulbs and are often eye-catching, fitted to work with the room, decor and furniture.
 The best place for chandeliers is above dining tables and seating areas.
 Chandeliers can work well in hallways, bedrooms and even bathrooms.
-Chandeliers hang lower than most other styles of lights, so generous ceiling height is usually required.
+Chandeliers hang lower than most other styles of lights, so a generous ceiling height is usually required.